ofallonlabs/saeedmirshekari/_src/blog/2022-05-14-the-talent-gap-in-data-science-today-and-tomorrow.md

 ---
 layout: blog_base_afeefa.njk
 title: The Global Talent Gap in Data Science (2022)
-description: In this note you will learn about Data Science and Data Scientists and find customized solutions to fill the talent gap in data science with O’Fallon Labs.
+description: What are the job opportunities in the field of Data Science in 2022?
+In this note you will learn about Data Science and Data Scientists and find customized solutions to fill the talent gap in data science with O’Fallon Labs.
 author: Afeefa Maryam
 date: 2022-05-14T14:59:09.847Z
 tags: